hpc2n/sphinx-lesson-template/content/starpu.rst

     Hello world!

 The task arguments are passed to the `starpu_task_insert` function which **packs** them to the `starpu_task` C struct.
-StarPU later passed the task arguments to the task implementation.
+StarPU later passes the task arguments to the task implementation.
 For each task argument, we must pass three arguments to the `starpu_task_insert` function:

  1. `STARPU_VALUE` tells StarPU that we are passing a task arguments to the task.